racdurr/upwellingpredictions/README.md

 ###### Figure 10: Results of Neural Network on Non-Saptial dataset, only showcasing for when 3+ days have passed

 ## Visual Representation
-##### When plotting 3 or more days of upwelling parameters being met against sea-surface temperatures, it can be notes that a decline in sst follows (Fig. 11).
-This is important to note as this does verify that the definition applied to the upwelling parameter is at least accurate in terms of sst responses, slightly showcasing sst decreasing is a result of upwelling occurrence.
+##### When plotting 3 or more days of upwelling parameters being met against sea-surface temperatures, it can be noted that a decline in sst follows (Fig. 11).
+This is important to note as this does verify that the definition applied to the upwelling parameter is at least accurate in terms of sst responses, showcasing sst decreasing is a result of upwelling occurrence.

 ![Alt text](Figures/Figure11.png)
 ###### Figure 11: The occurrence of upwelling occurring for three or more days plotted against sea-surface temperatures to check for the expected trend of sst decreasing as upwelling occurs.